ioaiaaii/local-cluster/README.md

   - GitOps Operator: ArgoCD

 Then ArgoCD, will sync the applications described at [gitops](./gitops/) directory, and will deploy them.
-Currently, it will deploy `kube-prometheus-stack`

-If everything go according to the plan, you will have:
+If everything goes according to the plan, you will have:

 - K8S Cluster with ArgoCD and kube-prometheus-stack up and running
 - LB accessible from local workstation